View of Sierra Buttes from Wild Plum Campground

 Directions

-From Sierra City travel north (east) on Highway 49 for about a half mile, turn right onto Wild Plum Road and continue for another 1.5 miles.
-You will arrive at Wild Plum Campground after crossing the Haypress Creek bridge.
+From Sierra City, travel east on Highway 49 for approximately half a mile.
+Turn right onto Wild Plum Road and continue 1.5 miles.
+The campground is located after crossing the Haypress Creek bridge.

 Amenities